Dalmatia: the name the ancient Greeks and Romans gave to the area that is more or less identical to former Yugoslavia.

 An important road was developed, leading from Istria along the river Sava to Singidunum (modern Belgrade), where the Sava emptied itself into the Danube.
 Towns along this road, like Emona (Ljubljana) and Andautonia, flourished.
 Another, older road started in Dyrrhachium and connected the Adriatic shore with Thessalonica and Byzantium: the Via Egnatia.
 The old Greek cities on the Adriatic Sea benefited and new towns were founded.
 Latin became the dominant language.
 The gold mines of central Illyricum were exploited.
 The cultivation of the vine was introduced.

 But most of all: there were many cities.
 From south to north along the coast were Rhizon (once the capital of “real Illyria”), Epidaurum (near modern Dubrovnik), the twin cities Spalatum and Salona (Split and Solin), Narona (Vid), and Iader (Zadar).
 The road from Istria (main city: Pola) to the Danube passed along Emona (Ljubljana), Andautonia, Siscia (Sisak), Sirmium (Sremska Mitrovica), and Singidunum.
 Along the Danube were Vindobona (Vienna), Carnuntum, Aquincum (Budapest), Mursa, and Singidunum again.
-The interior was less urbanized, although Celea and Poetovio (Celje and Ptuj) in the north deserve to be mentioned.
+The interior was less urbanized, although the northern towns of Celea and Poetovio (Celje and Ptuj) and the road station at Šempeter deserve to be mentioned.

 Somewhere between 20 and 50 CE, Illyricum was split into llyricum Superior and Illyricum Inferior, the upper and lower halfs of the province.
 The governor of Upper Illyricum resided in Salona on the Adriatic coast, while his colleague in Lower Illyricum preferred one of the military camps along the Middle Danube.
 During the reign of the emperor Vespasian (r.69-79), the two provinces were renamed Dalmatia and Pannonia.